Aaron98990/ways-of-the-game/goalkeeper.md

 ## Boxing out the goalkeeper

 On corner kicks (and rarely on free kicks due to offside), players stand in front of the goalkeeper to limit their movement and sight.
-This is allowed as long as no other offense is being committed.
+This is allowed if no other offense is being committed.
 Referees should warn player doing this that they commit an offense if they move into the path of the goalkeeper.

 > Impeding the progress of an opponent means moving into the opponent’s path to obstruct, block, slow down or force a change of direction when the ball is not within playing distance of either player.
 >